-Every 7 years it is a requirement to replace the diaphragm sealing the sail drive in to the boat.
-The process of replacing this required the removal of the sail drive all together, to access the sail drive the engine must be moved out of the way.
-So, when replacing the sail drive diaphragm we took the oportunity to give our Volvo Penta D2-40 engine a serious bit of TLC.
+Every seven years, it is a requirement to replace the diaphragm sealing the sail drive into the boat.
+The process of replacing this required the removal of the sail drive altogether, to access the sail drive the engine must be moved out of the way.
+So, when replacing the sail drive diaphragm we took the opportunity to give our Volvo Penta D2-40 engine a serious bit of TLC.

 Remove steps from engine compartment.